viraj-kumar/parsons/index.markdown

 </script>

 ## Problem 3: Mostly positive
 The following function has one argument: a list `xs` of integers (positive, negative, or zero).
-The function should return `True` if the most freuqent type of integers in the list are *positive*.
+The function should return `True` if the most frequent type of integers in the list are *positive*.
 Otherwise, it should return `False`.
 Re-arrange the blocks of code to create such a function.

 <div id="p03-sortableTrash" class="sortable-code"></div>
 <div id="p03-sortable" class="sortable-code"></div>